tr1n4ry/.github/profile/README.md

-## ∆ We are Trinary.
+## ∆ We are Trinary

 Trinary is a collective of seasoned developers and technologists with 15+ years of experience crafting scalable web applications.
 We specialize in building intelligent digital solutions that merge AI, automation, and data analytics to solve real-world operational challenges.

 > **Our mission**: help companies move faster, work smarter, and unlock the full potential of their digital workflows.

 Whether it's shipping clean code, automating complex processes, or designing systems that learn and adapt — we build with purpose and precision.

-You can learn more about us here: [https://trinary.ca/](https://trinary.ca/)
+You can learn more here: [https://trinary.ca/](https://trinary.ca/)

-### 🚀 Services We Offer
+### 🚀 Services we offer

 - **Custom Web Application Development**: Full-stack solutions built with scalability, performance, and maintainability in mind.
 - **AI & Machine Learning Integration**: Embedding intelligent models into business systems — from predictive analytics to generative tools.